 This documentation describes one in a series of public use event files from the 2001 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2001.
-As illustrated below, this file consists of MEPS survey data obtained in the 2001 portion of Round 3 and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2 and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).
+Released as an ASCII data file and a SAS transport file, the 2001 Office-Based Medical Provider Visits public use event file provides detailed information on office-based provider visits for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the office-based provider events file can be used to make estimates of office-based provider utilization and expenditures for calendar year 2001.
+As illustrated below, this file consists of MEPS survey data from the 2001 portion of Round 3 and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2 and the 2001 portion of Round 3 for Panel 6 (i.e., the rounds for the MEPS panels covering calendar year 2001).

-Each record on this event file represents a unique outpatient department event; that is, an outpatient event reported by the household respondent.
-In addition to expenditures related to this event, each record contains household-reported medical conditions and procedures associated with the outpatient visit.

-Annual counts of outpatient visits are based entirely on household reports.
-Information from the MEPS MPC is used to supplement expenditure and payment data reported by the household, and does not affect use estimates.
+Each record on this event file represents a unique office-based provider event; that is, an office-based provider event reported by the household respondent.
+Utilization counts of office-based provider visits are based entirely on household reports.
+Information from the MPC is used to supplement expenditure payment data, on the office-based provider file, reported by the household and does not affect use estimates.

-Data from this event file can be merged with other MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance characteristics to each outpatient visit record.
+Data from this event file can be merged with other 2001 MEPS HC data files for purposes of appending person-level data such as demographic characteristics or health insurance coverage to each office-based provider visit record on the current file.

-This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of outpatient visits.
-Aggregate annual person-level information on the use of outpatient departments and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of office-based provider visits for calendar year 2001.
+Aggregate annual person-level information on the use of office-based providers and other health services use is provided on the MEPS 2001 Full Year Consolidated Data File, where each record represents a MEPS sampled person.

-This documentation offers a brief overview of the types and levels of data provided, and the content and structure of the files and the codebooks.
+This documentation offers a brief overview of the types and levels of data provided, and the content and structure of the files and the codebook.
 It contains the following sections:

-Data File Information Sample Weights Strategies for Estimation Merging/linking MEPS Data Files References Variable - Source Crosswalk
+Data File Information Sample Weights Strategies for Estimation Merging/linking MEPS Data Files References Variable-Source Crosswalk